-&lt;sup>3 The limit of maximum capacity to 30 beds was connected to capacity definition in 11.
+3 The limit of maximum capacity to 30 beds was connected to capacity definition in 11.
 Mansell, J., et al., Deinstitutionalisation and community living-outcomes and costs: report of a European Study.
 Volume 2: Main Report.
 2007. s.
 4.

-The last very important part of social services act which is supporting independent life and deinstitutionalization in Slovakia are social services quality standards.
-Since 2022 there is a new act on inspection in social care.
-This act defines new quality standards with focus at fundamental human rights and freedoms in provision of services.
-The background of the new standards is WHO Quality Rights Toolkit.[12]
-Quality standards are describing how to provide social services with accordance to CRPD and fundamental human rights and freedom.
+Social services quality standards are the last essential part of the Social Services Act, which supports independent life and deinstitutionalization in Slovakia.
+Since 2022, there has been a new act on inspection in social care.
+This act defines new quality standards focusing on fundamental human rights and freedoms in providing services.
+The background of the new standards is the WHO Quality Rights Toolkit.[12]
+Quality standards describe how to provide social services according to CRPD and fundamental human rights and freedom.
 The main goal is to understand that good quality of social services can be achieved only in community-based settings.
-The quality standards are defined in three basic groups - operational standards, personal standards, and procedural standards.
+The quality standards are defined in three primary groups - operational standards, personal standards, and procedural standards.

-There are also some minor parts of social services act which gives operational benefits to social services providers who are actively doing transition from institutional to community-based care.
+Some minor parts of the Social Services Act provide operational benefits to providers actively transitioning from institutional to community-based care.